Developer proposes six townhouses on half-acre

 Since the fall, the council has approved revisions to the Fishkill Creek development zone, reset the calculation of building density to account for environmentally sensitive land and beefed up protections in the historic zone.
 These and the Main Street changes are “about getting the zoning details right, so we can get new development that best suits our vibrant community,” said Council Member Lee Kyriacou.

 Next on the agenda, he said, is to consolidate disparate business and residential zones into a transitional off-Main zone, add dozens of buildings to the historic zone and to consider extending the greenway trail system to the south and east of Fishkill Creek.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.